IBM-Cloud/observability-teams/README.md

     team_node_members = ["<email_address_of_an_invited_user_to_your_ibm_cloud_account>"]
     ```

-> Note: By default the template expects the Kubernetes cluster to have been created in a VPC Infrastructure, if you are creating the cluster in the Classic infrastructure set the following environment variable:
+> Note: By default the template expects the Kubernetes cluster to have been created in a VPC Infrastructure.

-      export TF_VAR_cluster_infrastructure=classic

 6. Execute terraform plan by specifying the location of variable files, state and plan file:
     ```sh